-Single-Strand Necklace with SWAROVSKI ELEMENTS, Black Onyx Gemstone Focals, Moss Agate Gemstone Beads and Wirework
+Single-Strand Necklace with Swarovski Crystal, Black Onyx Gemstone Focals, Moss Agate Gemstone Beads and Wirework

 Flight of the Monarch Butterfly Necklace